harrego/underpass/README.md

 # underpass

 Basic web page to control Philips Hue devices.
 Originally created to allow me to control Hue devices from my BlackBerry.
-It uses basic HTML, no JavaScript, and completely server-sided logic, if ran locally over HTTP (more on this below) it can be used on any internet enabled device that has had it's wings clipped by SSL.
+It uses basic HTML, no JavaScript, and all logic is completely server-sided.
+If ran locally over HTTP (more on this below) it can be used on any internet enabled device that has had it's wings clipped by SSL.

 ![Preview Image](https://raw.githubusercontent.com/harrego/underpass/main/.github/preview.png)

+[Example video](https://raw.githubusercontent.com/harrego/underpass/main/.github/preview.mp4) of underpass on a BlackBerry.

 ## Usage